KelvinShadewing/KyrodianLegends/README.md

 The code for this game is free under the GNU General Public License.

-All materials and assets are licensed under CC-BY-SA 4.0, unless otherwise specified.
+All original materials and assets are licensed under the [Kyrodian Legends Public License](KLPL.md), unless otherwise specified.
+Other materials will be listed respectively.

 &nbsp;